pkapadia9871/Javascript-Sample-Projects/Ocean_Calculator/README.md

 it to make the full functionality work, as the calculator would not render properly.
 I added a background Video to make the app more beautified.

+To run the code in Visual Studio run "start index.html".

-Code link (source cited): https://hackr.io/blog/javascript-projects Video image link: https://www.pexels.com/video/waves-crashing-1390942/
+Code link (source cited): https://hackr.io/blog/javascript-projects

+Video image link: https://www.pexels.com/video/waves-crashing-1390942/